Why God Created Us? Breaking Down the Ultimate Question

 And where does that come from?

-Mostly, ignorance and narrowed vision.
+Mostly, ignorance or a narrowed vision.

 We excel at what things are and how they’re made.
 We become so focused on the what and how, but we keep skipping the why.

-The creation
+The Creation

 “Indeed, We offered the trust to the heavens and the earth and the mountains, but they ˹all˺ declined to bear it, being fearful of it.
 But humanity assumed it, ˹for˺ they are truly wrongful ˹to themselves˺ and ignorant ˹of the consequences˺”